 It is also well documented that many strains of bacteria are building up resistance to antibiotics.
-If you have had ongoing or repeated courses of antibiotics your gut health will be compromised, as will your immune system.
-If your immune system was low before a course of antibiotics you will be unable to fight off infections successfully.
-Repeated rounds of antibiotics over a long period of time will create imbalance in gut flora and an overgrowth of nasty and unhealthy bacteria.
+If you have had ongoing or repeated courses of antibiotics, your gut health will be compromised, as will your immune system.
+If your immune system was low before a course of antibiotics, you would be unable to fight off infections successfully.
+Repeated rounds of antibiotics over a long period will create an imbalance in gut flora and an overgrowth of nasty and unhealthy bacteria.
 This is called Dysbiosis.

 Microbial colonies within the gut also excrete waste by-products.
-Under normal healthy gut conditions your body eliminates these by-products sucessfully.
-When the gut is compomised with large colonies of unhealthy bacteria, natural elimation does not occure.
+Under normal healthy gut conditions, your body eliminates these by-products successfully.
+When the gut is compromised with large colonies of unhealthy bacteria, natural elimination does not occur.
 As the colonies of microbial toxic by-products increases, your body becomes overloaded and more unpleasant gut and intestinal symptoms are experienced.

 Image: Low-temperature electron micrograph of a cluster of E.coli bacteria, magnified 10,000 times.
 Each individual bacterium is oblong shaped.

-Photo by Eric Erbe, digital colorization by Christopher Pooley, both of USDA, ARS, EMU.
+Photo by Eric Erbe, digital colourisation by Christopher Pooley, both of USDA, ARS, EMU.

 Generally bacteria are present right through the gastrointestinal tract.
 Your small intestines have less than 10,000 bacteria per milliliter of fluid.
 If you compare this with your large intestines, the colon or bowel, which has much more bacteria at a whacking 1,000,000,000 bacteria per milliliter of fluid.
 Both the small and the large intestines have different bacteria doing different job.

 We all need healthy bacteria; they are of vital importance for the small intestines.
-This amazing tiny microorganism aid and protects us from nasty pathogenic bacteria that enter our body.
+This amazing tiny microorganism aid and protects us from nasty pathogenic bacteria that enter our bodies.
 Good bacteria help the body absorb nutrients.
 The good bacterium also regulates the normal muscular activity of the small intestines, thus aiding the easy movement of contents through the gut.
-When the normal nerve and muscle function of the gut is disturbed and goes out of balance it alters the microbiome, or flora on the gut, which then leads to various symptoms including moving contents through the intestinal tract and sucessful elimination.
+When nerve and muscle functions in the gut are out of balance, this alters the microbiome or flora on the gut, which then leads to various symptoms, including the movement of contents through the intestinal tract to successfully and complete elimination.

-Small Intestinal Bacterial Overgrowth (SIBO) is an increase, or change in the number of bacteria in the small intestines.
-In general this change to the bacteria is not the result of a single strain of bacteria, more like an overgrowth of different types of bacteria that should not have found their way into the small intestines from the colon.
-Bacterial overgrowth in the small intestines not only influences the healthly function of the small intestines but also the structure, which results in poor digestion and upper stomach symptoms.
-The conequences are damage to the lining of the small bowel, which can lead to many unpleasant symptoms such as leaky gut, immune reactions resulting in different food allergies, food sensitivities, chronic inflammation, and even autoimmune diseases such as Chrone's diesease.
+Small Intestinal Bacterial Overgrowth (SIBO) is an increase or change in the number of bacteria in the small intestines.
+Generally, the change to the bacteria is not normally the result of just one single strain.
+This bacteria more like an overgrowth of different types of bacteria that should not have found their way into the small intestines from the colon.
+An overgrowth of bateria effects the function of the small intestines and its structure resulting in poor digestion and uncomfortable stomach symptoms, and damage to the lining of the small bowel, creating unpleasant symptoms, such as leaky gut syndrome, immune reactions resulting in different food allergies, food sensitivities, chronic inflammation, and even autoimmune diseases such as Crohn's disease.

 The whole process of digestion involves the breakdown of food in the intestines.
-This digestion breakdown produces gas and it's the gas that causes bloating and a distended painful stomach.
-In most cases the gas passes as flatulence.
-Around 70% of people labelled with irritable bowel syndrome (IBS) have small bowel bacterial overgrowth.
+This digestion breakdown produces gas, and it's the gas that causes bloating and a distended painful stomach.
+In most cases, the gas passes as flatulence.
+Around 70% of people labeled with irritable bowel syndrome (IBS) have small bowel bacterial overgrowth.

-Antibiotics are prescribed for treating small intersinal bacterial overgrowth, as well as many other parasite infections.
-Research on this subject has shown that half of all treated patients SIBO reoccured.
-Antobotic treatment seems not to be sucessful for most people maybe this is why.
-In this video Microbiologist Michael Baym explains how bacteria move as they develop resistance to antibiots.
+Antibiotics are prescribed by doctors for treating small intestinal bacterial overgrowth, as well as many other bacterial infection and parasite.
+Research on this subject has shown that half of all treated patients SIBO recurrence after treatment.
+Antibiotics are not successful for most people; maybe this is why.
+In this video Micro-biologist Michael Baym explains how bacteria move as they develop resistance to antibiotics.

-Colon cleaning and parasite cleansing and complate body cleansing of the organs is an important part of the natural process of clearing your digestive tract of colonies of bacteria and toxins.
-If you have intestinal problems, Candida yeast overgrowth, or been diagnosed with any the many different one-celled parasites that thrive in bad gut conditions or suffering with any gut issues, you may have intestine bacterial overgrowth an d know this or not.
-Colon cleansing with organic herbs clears the bacteria out of the small intestine and colon and using specific herbs can reduce, if not clear bacterial overgrowth.
+Colon cleaning, parasite cleansing and gentle intestinal cleansing of the organs is an important part of the natural process of clearing your digestive tract of colonies of bacteria and toxins.
+If you have symptoms of Candida yeast overgrowth or been diagnosed with parasites, Colon cleansing with organic herbs can significantly help clear bacteria from your digestive system.